kubedb/docs/docs/guides/elasticsearch/reconfigure_tls/elasticsearch.md

 Events:                    <none>
 ```

-Now, Let's exec into a Elasticsearch broker pod and verify the configuration that the TLS is enabled.
+Now, Lets exec into a Elasticsearch  pod and verify the configuration that the TLS is enabled.

 ```bash
 $ kubectl exec -n demo es-demo-0 -- \